brookinc/swift-linux-vagrant/README.md

 - Enter `swift test.swift` to run the included test file.
 Hooray!
 You're running Swift code on Linux! 🎉

 ## Playing Around
 - As noted above, you can use `swift` plus the name of a Swift file to run that file and display any output.
+(Why not start off by creating a new `test2.swift` file in your repo directory, then seeing if you can run it the same way you ran `test.swift` above?)
 - You can also use `swift` by itself (from any directory) to enter the [Swift REPL environment](https://swift.org/getting-started/#using-the-repl), where you can type Swift code and see the results immediately.
 - Lastly, you can use Swift's [package manager system](https://swift.org/getting-started/#using-the-package-manager) to actually compile your Swift code into a command-line executable.